skoopsy/skoopsy.github.io/_posts/2025-06-28-STM32-3-blinky-bluepill.markdown

 OOCD_FILE = board/stm32f1x.cfg
 ```

+Write and quit that file.

+# Blinky

-Write and quit that file, and create and open a new file called main.c, inside here we will first call the main libopencm3 HAL for the board, and the HAL for accessing the GPIO pins:
+Create and open a new file called main.c, inside here we will first call the main libopencm3 HAL for the board, and the HAL for accessing the GPIO pins:

 ```c
 #include <libopencm3/stm32/rcc.h>